Public Justice Offences incorporating the Charging Standard

 - making a statement or doing any act calculated falsely to suggest membership of a police force;

-- wearing a police uniform calculated to deceive;
+- wearing a police uniform calculated to deceive; or

 - possessing an article of police uniform.